-You can use Informatica Address Verification (On-Premises) to verify addresses from more than 240 countries and territories.
-Address Verification uses the most up-to-date and complete postal reference data and ensures quality and accuracy for addresses.
-You can verify addresses in a quick, efficient, and effective manner.
+Informatica Address Verification (On-Premises) verifies addresses from more than 240 countries and territories quickly, efficiently, and effectively.
+Address Verification uses the most up-to-date and complete postal reference data to ensure the quality and accuracy of the addresses.

-The address verification workflow includes transliteration, parsing, formatting, validation, and enrichment of addresses.
-You can use the integrated transliteration capabilities to validate addresses captured in different writing systems and languages.
+The address verification workflow includes steps to transliterate, parse, format, validate, and enrich addresses.
+You can use the integrated transliteration capabilities to validate addresses that you capture in different writing systems and languages.
 Address Verification also standardizes and formats the address data to meet the compliance requirements that the local postal authorities specify.